 Organizational Reporting – Centralized and Decentralized

 The challenges are the same but modern solutions have evolved.
-Chief Human Capital Officers (CHCOs) and other senior executives still need to obtain actionable data for insight on the entire organization, but still often require a decentralized view and reporting structure as well because lower managerial layers of the organization want their own view into the data.
-Leaders want to perform centralized analysis, but also allow the decentralized units to continue to maintain some of their structure, reporting and autonomy.
-That’s because individual, internal departments and organizations want their own unique people analytics reports on their own workforce that they can act on.
+Chief Human Capital Officers (CHCOs) and other senior executives still need to obtain actionable data for insight on the entire organization, but still, often require a decentralized view and reporting structure as well because lower managerial layers of the organization want their own view into the data.
+Leaders want to perform centralized analysis, but also allow the decentralized units to continue to maintain some of their structure, reporting, and autonomy.
+That’s because individuals, internal departments and organizations want their own unique people analytics reports on their own workforce that they can act on.

 What Not to Do: